khnguyen88/GVSU-CIS641-Lakeshore-Misfits/docs/software-requirements-specification/software-requirements-specification.md

     3. The application shall be able to convert between the RGB, HSV, HSL, and HEX color values.

-    4. The successful API responses shall be in proper json format.
+    4. The successful API responses shall be in proper JSON format.

 6. Error Handling